p4ken/geoserde/macros/README.md

 # geosede-macros

-This crate is part of the [GeoSerde](https://crates.io/crates/geoserde).
+This crate is part of [GeoSerde](https://crates.io/crates/geoserde).

 All macros defined here are re-exported by `geoserde`.